 Web Dashboard

-The Scion Web Dashboard provides a visual interface for managing your agents, groves, and runtime brokers.
+The Scion Web Dashboard provides a visual interface for managing your agents, projects, and runtime brokers.
 It complements the CLI by providing real-time status updates and easier management of complex environments.

 Overview